-The Middle School team consists of grades five through nine and focuses on preparing our students for the rigors of the Upper School.
+The Middle School team consists of grades five through eight and focuses on preparing our students for the rigors of the Upper School.
 Each year, students take courses in each of the core content areas (English, Math, Science, and Social Studies).
 Additionally, students are required to participate in Physical Education (three times per week) and group counseling (two times per week) each year.
 Skill Development Courses are also part of the middle school curriculum and focus on exposing students to or improving the student’s skills in the following areas: computer skills, library skills, the visual arts, the performing arts, health, and technical education.

 The Upper School team consists of grades ten through twelve and focuses on preparing our students for graduation, college and beyone.
 Students in grades 10 and 11 must take courses in each of the core content areas (English, Math, Science, and Social Studies).
 Additionally, students are required to participate in Physical Education (three times per week) and group counseling (two times per week) each year.
 Electives are also part of the upper school curriculum and include courses in the following areas: technology, visual arts, performing arts, history, mathematics and more.
 To qualify for graduation, Hill Top students must fulfill the following requirements: